-Director - Joyce Harrington, Staff - Steve Shannon
+Director - Steve Shannon, Staff - Joyce Harrington

-The four year high school program of science offerings begins with an expansion of the nine year sequence of integrated science in grades K-8.
-The four year science program makes every attempt to provide a hands on, inquiry-based learning experience in the four basic areas of science (i.e., physical science, life science, earth and space science, and technology.)
-Along with the ninth grade semester course, Critical Thinking and Design, students are required to elect three years of science and are encouraged to choose from a variety of elective courses.
+In support of STEM education (Science, Technology, Engineering and Mathematics), the four-year high school science program makes every attempt to provide a hands on, inquiry-based learning experience in the four basic areas of science (i.e., physical science, life science, earth and space science, and technology/engineering.)
+In addition, our students must meet the College and Career Readiness standards in science which entails the ability to research and write about specific topics.
+Students are required to elect three years of science and are encouraged to choose from a variety of elective courses.
 Students are encouraged to consult with science teachers regarding specific details of any science course or level offered.

 Department Head - Diane Salvetti, Staff - Eric Beer, Nicole Corbett, Jaclyn Farias, Thomas Kitterick, John McGinness